 - The increase in domestic running costs as a consequence of both the disability and the changed home environment

 - The effect of such works on the saleability and market value of the property

 All of our expert witnesses are Chartered professionals and have obtained the Certificate of Expert Witness Accreditation from Cardiff University of Law School/Bond Solon.
 Our Accommodation Experts have prepared CPR Part 35 compliant reports in cases involving:

 - Road traffic accidents

 - Illness Claims: Asbestos related lung cancer and other diseases

 - Court of Protection Work

 - Professional Negligence

-The opinions expressed as an Expert Witness will always be impartial, unbiased and objective in order to be of maximum independent assistance to the Court.
-When producing expert witness reports to assist the Court in matters of our expertise, that duty overrides any obligation to those instructing us or their Clients.
+Our expert witness' opinions will always remain impartial, unbiased and objective in order to be of maximum independent assistance to the Court.
+When producing expert witness reports to assist the Court in matters of our expertise, that duty overrides any obligation to those instructing us or their clients.